 We invite teachers to partner with us in the Intelligent Augmented Cognition for Teaching (I-ACT) project.
 I-ACT is designed to resource and equip teachers with classroom facilitation and orchestration tools to support game-based learning about ecosystems (aligning with Indiana and North Carolina middle grade science standards and Next Generation Science Standards) through a problem-based learning model.

-- $1250 in compensation for their participation in the project
+- $1250 in compensation for their participation in the project after implementation

 - Documentation for Professional Growth Points and Continuing Education Units